Scoby Hotel: The Definitive Guide

 by Susan Grey on September 30, 2019

 What is a SCOBY hotel?
-A SCOBY hotel refers to a storage container that is used to house SCOBY after it has been removed from the kombucha.
+This refers to a storage container that is used to house SCOBY after it has been removed from the kombucha.
 As you brew each additional batch of kombucha, the SCOBY will have reproduced, providing a new younger 'baby' SCOBY.

-A SCOBY hotel provides the right environment for the continued growth of bacteria and yeast in the SCOBY.
+A SCOBY hotel provides the right environment for the continued growth of bacteria and yeast for any extra SCOBYs.

 Not Much Time?
 Skip To What You'd Like To Learn...